anlutro/botologist/README.md

 [![Build Status](https://travis-ci.org/anlutro/botologist.png?branch=master)](https://travis-ci.org/anlutro/botologist)

 Plugin-based single-server IRC bot written in Python 3.
+This is a private project, meaning no promises of backwards compatibility and no guarantees of safety/security running the program yourself.

 ## Installation